bochengjiang/Bocheng_Eric_Jiang_python_study_codes/repositories/Turtle/README.md

-# descirption for folder
+# description

-this folder is devoted to classworks involving using the repository turtle to achieve different goals
+this section is devoted to codes that help me pracitce and get familiar with different the repository called turtle

+## what is turtle
+Random is a repository that helps drawing basic shapes